olcf/olcf-user-docs/data/project_centric.rst

 -----------------------

 Project Archive directories may only be accessed via utilities called HSI and HTAR.
-For more information on using HSI or HTAR, see the :ref:`hpss` section.
+For more information on using HSI or HTAR, see the :ref:`data-hpss` section.